Federal and State Grants

 1. Federal Pell Grant (PELL)

-The FSEOG is a grant that is offered in addition to the PELL grant to undergraduatestudents with exceptional financial need.
+The FSEOG is a grant that is offered in addition to the PELL grant to undergraduate students with exceptional financial need.
+The FSEOG is administered directly by the financial aid office.
 Grant awards range from $100 - $4,000 a year.
-The amount of the award is determined by the availability of funds.
-The FSEOG award is contingent upon funding each academic year.
-For more information please visit
+The FSEOG award is contingent upon the availability of funds each academic year.
+For more information please visit: http://studentaid.ed.gov/